hillwithsmallfields/Simple_client_server/README.md

 -----------------

-The user-supplied function is called with two arguments, a string containing the query, and a dictionary binding the filenames to the results of the readers described above.
+The user-supplied function is called with two arguments, a string containing the query, and a dictionary binding the basenames of the filenames to the results of the readers described above.
 It should return the string which is to be sent back to the client.

 Example
 -------